NI’s Finance Minister publishes draft budget despite ongoing impasse over plan

 Across the budget period, the next financial year is set to be the most challenging for Stormont departments, as it will see the smallest overall increase in funding from the previous year (0.8%).

+The overspend, if there is one, will only be factored in at the end of the current financial year but Mr O’Dowd recently warned that departments were collectively overcommitted to the tune of almost £400 million.

+Any overspend would need to be taken off next year’s allocation – so Stormont could ultimately be dealing with a lower baseline next year than it had in 2025/26.

-Under Mr O‘Dowd’s plan, only four departments would receive an uplift in 2026/27 – Health, Education, Justice and Infrastructure – while two would see their baseline drop – Agriculture, Environment and Rural Affairs (Daera) and Finance.
+Under Mr O‘Dowd’s current plan, without an overspend factored in, only four departments would receive an uplift in 2026/27 – Health, Education, Justice and Infrastructure – while two would see their baseline drop – Agriculture, Environment and Rural Affairs (Daera) and Finance.

 All departments are in line for a funding increase in 2027/28.